reigon/binary-image-classification/readme.md

 ## Model: ResNet18

-VGG16 is a convolutional neural network, known for its depth and its small convolutional filter size.
-I have added a linear layer (4096, 1) after VGG16 to make binary classification.

 ### Features of ResNet18:

 - **Depth**: Contains 18 layers in total, which includes convolutional layers and fully connected layers.